emericg/SmartServoFramework/README.md

 SmartServoFramework is a C++ multi-platform framework used to drive "smart servo" devices like Dynamixel or HerkuleX actuators.
 It has been developed at Inria Grenoble research center.

-**Linux** (and most Unix systems), **Mac OS X** and **Windows** operating systems are supported.
+*Linux* (and most Unix systems), *Mac OS X* and *Windows* operating systems are supported.
 All you need to begin moving stuff around is at least one servo, a serial port adapter and a modern C++ compiler!
 SmartServoFramework works well on Raspberry Pi or other embedded boards, but will not work on Arduinos nor any other microcontrollers.

 > Dynamixel devices from [Robotis](http://www.robotis.com/) and HerkuleX devices from [Dongbu Robot](http://www.dongburobot.com/) are high-performance networked actuators for robots available in wide range of sizes and strengths.
 > They have adjustable torque, speed, angle limits, and provide various feedback like position, load, voltage and temperature...

-This framework **can be used with any Dynamixel or HerkuleX devices**.
+This framework *can be used with any Dynamixel or HerkuleX devices*.
 That means AX series, MX "T" series, XL-320, DRS-0101, and the others!
-Please note that the Dynamixel PRO devices *should* work (the dynamixel protocol v2 is implemented, and works great with XL-320 devices), but Dynamixel PRO devices are marked as not supported as we couldn't test with any real device.
+Please note that the Dynamixel PRO devices *should* work (the version 2 of the communication protocol is implemented, and works great with XL-320 devices), but Dynamixel PRO devices are marked as not supported as we couldn't test with any real device.
 Support for other devices or brands may be added in the futur...

-* **Simple API:** Use this API to easily get/set values to your servos by sending simple synchronous instructions, then waiting for the answers!
+* *Simple API:* Use this API to easily get/set values to your servos by sending simple synchronous instructions, then waiting for the answers!
-* **Managed API:** Setup a controller and attach servo instances to it.
+* *Managed API:* Setup a controller and attach servo instances to it.
 Manipulate servo objects and let the controller synchronize its "virtual" register values with the real servo hardware in a background thread with a fixed frequency.
 Beware: this API is more complex to master, and not entirely stable ;-)

 ### Documentation

 > More information on how to use the framework and your devices is available inside the `doc/` directory and mirrored on the wiki.
 Please check these out ;-)

 You can dynamically generate a *full API documentation* from the source code using Doxygen.
 This will prove very important in order to work efficiently with the framework.
-The documentation will be generated inside the `doc/` directory.
+The documentation will be accessible through `doc/API_documentation.html`.

 If you are running a Mac/Linux system you can easily generate the documentation from a terminal:
 > $ cd SmartServoFramework/